Pertussis

 • In young infants the typical 'whoop' may never develop, and the coughing fits may be followed by brief periods when breathing stops.
 After this phase, the coughing fits become less frequent and less severe, and the infant gradually gets better (this can take up to three months).

-What are the complications of pertussis?
+What are the complications of whooping cough?

 In adults and older children, complications include inability to breathe for short periods, broken ribs, rectal prolapse and hernias.